Cal009/Healthy-Mind-Healthy-Life/README.md

 * About us details the main objectve of the company, offering a beginner friendly service to new comers to yoga.
 * The design was simple and short, this prevents an overload of information.
 This will make it more appealing to a beginner not knowing much about the hobby.
 * The text is readable and has a clear contrast with the background, the colours chosen are soft and pleasing to the eye, fitting in with the company's goals.
-* A large image centered draws the eye staright there,then followed by the text which catches the viewers attention.
+* A large image centered draws the eye straight there, then followed by the text which catches the viewers attention.
 ![About us](assets/images/about-us-screenshot.png)

 ### Outdoor Yoga